Dear Struggling 21 (or 20, or 22) Year Old:

 Like I said, most days I still don’t know what this is supposed to look like.
 My senior-in-college-working-at-a-banking-internship-self would never have let me do what I am now.
 But God would.
 And I had to start letting Him in on my life through something as simple as conversation.
 Isn’t that funny?
 There’s no secret formula to reconnecting with God.
 It’s the same as reconnecting with an old friend.
 Say hi, tell him about your life, and pay attention to His voice heard through your experiences, His people, and His Word.

-So although none of us have anything all that figured out, I have two things to say:
+So although none of us have anything all that figured out, I have three things to say:

 1. We have to be okay with taking risks when it doesn’t make sense.